youmoddaman/Nullify/README.md

 ## How to avoid being AFK-kicked

-press ctrl + shift + i, press console tab at top and paste the stuff below in and obviously press enter.
+Press ctrl + shift + i, press console tab at top and paste the stuff below in and obviously press enter.
 ```
 setInterval(lol, 60000)
 function lol() {